microsoft/vscode-docs/CONTRIBUTING.md

 Topic metadata enables certain functionalities for the topics such as table of contents order, topic descriptions, and online search optimization as well as aiding Microsoft in evaluating the effectiveness of the content.

-* **Order** - This is the order that is used in the left rail TOC, the page is left out of the TOC if this is blank
+* **Order** - This is the order that is used in the left rail TOC, the page is left out of the TOC if this is blank.
-* **Area** - General area within VS Code
+* **Area** - General area within VS Code.
+Corresponds to the high-level Table of Contents (TOC) node.
-* **TOCTitle** - The title used in the left rail Table of Contents for this page
+* **TOCTitle** - The title used in the left rail Table of Contents for this page.
-* **PageTitle** - The title used in the HTML title for the page and in search results
+* **PageTitle** - The title used in the HTML title for the page and in search results.
-* **ContentId** - A GUID which uniquely identifies the topic to DevDiv doc reporting.
+* **ContentId** - A GUID that uniquely identifies the topic to DevDiv doc reporting.
-* **DateApproved** - This is set when the page is actually published on the VS Code portal.
+* **DateApproved** - This is set when the page is published on the VS Code website.
 You can ignore it.
-* **MetaDescription** - The meta description for this page which helps for search.
+* **MetaDescription** - The meta description for this page, which helps for search.
 Use sentence structure limited to 300 characters.
 * **MetaSocialImage** - Optional.
 Used for og:image in page header for sharing on social media.
 Should be 1024 x 512 .png.
 * **MetaTags** - Optional.
 Further tags for this page again for search.